nshvd/dataProviders/README.md

 SELECT NOW();
 # 8
 SELECT * FROM classicmodels.orders
-where comments is not null and shippedDate is not null;
+where comments is null and shippedDate is null;
 # 9
 SELECT distinct E.firstName,E.officeCode
 FROM classicmodels.employees E